Home » Why Do Hamsters Suddenly Freeze? [What Staying Still Means]

 Owners often wonder what it means when hamsters freeze.
 However, it’s normal and instinctual for hamsters to suddenly stop moving.

-However, seeing this for the first time can be frightening, as it seems like the hamster has become unwell.
+Seeing this for the first time can be worrying because it seems like the hamster is unwell.
 They can even appear dead after not moving for so long.
-Hamsters freeze for these reasons:
+Hamsters freeze for the following reasons:

 Predators

-Mammalian Biology explains that hamsters are preyed upon by predators, including foxes, birds of prey, and small mustelids.
-So, they’re hardwired to be on high alert against predators.
+Mammalian Biology explains that hamsters have predators, like foxes, birds of prey, and small mustelids.
+Consequently, they’re always on high alert for predators.

 Captive hamsters have the same instincts.
-Even though they’re protected in their cages, their brains can’t compute that they’re safe as pets.
+Even though they’re protected in their cages, their brains can’t accept they’re safe as pets.

-They listen out for signs of danger while they burrow and rummage through their cages, particularly between dusk and dawn when they’re active.
+They listen out for signs of danger while they burrow and explore their cages, particularly between dusk and dawn when they’re most active.

 Sudden noises and movements are signs of danger.
 Freezing up gives hamsters a chance to remain undetected and a chance to survive.
 If larger animals can’t see or hear hamsters, they’ll leave them alone.

-Noisy or predatory pets, such as cats and dogs, can cause a hamster to freeze through fear.
-You should keep them away from your hamster’s cage to reduce prey-related stress.
+Noisy or predatory pets, like cats and dogs, can cause a hamster to freeze through fear.

 why is my hamster frozen and shaking?